 If you’d like to learn more about how occupancy sensors can help your business better understand your workplace, watch this great video from iOffice.

-Ricoh is iOffice’s UK partner and are proud to offer their workplace analytics services to our customers.
+Ricoh is iOffice’s UK partner and is proud to offer their workplace analytics services to our customers.
 If you’d like to hear more about anything mentioned in this article, feel free to drop me a line on LinkedIn.
 Or if you’re interested in reading about our case studies on workspaces we have helped transform, please read our guide on Workplace Services.